-Transporting hypothermia victims to advanced heart and lung care facilities 'worth the trip'November 15th, 2012 in Other /
+Transporting hypothermia victims to advanced heart and lung care facilities 'worth the trip'November 15, 2012 in Medicine & Health / Other

 Hypothermia victims whose hearts have stopped functioning should be transported to a medical facility with advanced heart and lung support equipment, even if that means longer travel time, according to a new study by a University of British Columbia medical resident.